The Woman in American History |

 Page 29

-Women participated in the various reform move- ments of the Ante - Bellum period , first in separate organiza- tions , and later demanding to take part on a basis of equality in all the major reforms .
+... - Bellum period , first in separate organiza- tions , and later demanding to take part on a basis of equality in all the major reforms .
+The discrimination they experienced in the course of these efforts gave impetus to the 29.

-Women participated in the various reform move- ments of the Ante - Bellum period , first in separate organiza- tions , and later demanding to take part on a basis of equality in all the major reforms .
+... - Bellum period , first in separate organiza- tions , and later demanding to take part on a basis of equality in all the major reforms .
+The discrimination they experienced in the course of these efforts gave impetus to the 29.

 Page 90